t83714/component-style-demo/README.md

 # component-style-demo

-A demo repo showcase managing component style with fractal-component's namespace
+A demo repo made with [fractal-component](https://github.com/t83714/fractal-component) showcases managing component style with fractal-component's namespace

 ### How to run